Home Remedies for Burns – Natural First Aid Measures

 Tooth paste is also another very commonly used burn remedy.
 Other than merely helping in protecting bleeding gums and cavities on teeth, toothpaste helps in cooling of burnt skin surfaces as well as prevention of blisters.

 Calendula gel can also be applied on the burnt surface.
 The gel helps by supporting the natural moisture layer of the skin after severe damage and drying out as a result of a burn.
-Calenula can also be used as razor burn treatment.
+Calendula can also be used as razor burn treatment.

 Witch hazel also works great in taking care of burns.
 Simply dab enough of this natural remedy to cover the burnt surface and frequently reapply it severally on the burnt skin to help ease the pain.

-Whole milk is one of the most readily available burn remedies.
 Soak a clean non fluffy cloth or gauze in cold whole milk and then gently apply it on the burnt skin for at least 15 minutes.
 The oil from the milk helps in moisturizing the burnt area which helps in relieving pain as well as promoting faster healing.

 Soy sauce is another surprisingly effective home remedy especially for treatment of first and second degree burns.
 When applied generously over the burnt surface for about 30 minutes, it helps in easing the pain as well as preventing blistering.